ryandotclair/vRealizeAutomationActions/README.md

 - Create a subscription, which watches for a particular event, and add the action in question.
 Optionally you can filter on only certain <blueprints, users, projects, etc> events.

 ## Available Actions
-- snow create - A ServiceNow integration, meant to show you can create a CMDB and Change Records for any new deployments
+- `snow-create.py` - A ServiceNow integration, meant to show you can create a CMDB and Change Records for any new deployments
-- snow retire - A ServiceNow integratoin, meant to show you can "retire" assets in the CMDB, along with Change Records created with the change.
+- `snow-retire.py` - A ServiceNow integratoin, meant to show you can "retire" assets in the CMDB, along with Change Records created with the change.